caruby/core/doc/sops/gem.md

 caRuby gem creation procedure
 =============================
-This SOP describes how a caRuby git commiter publishes a new gem.
+This SOP describes how a caRuby git committer publishes a new gem.
 The examples refer to a new `caruby-tissue` gem, but the procedure applies to any caRuby gem.